-AFRL Regional Hub Overview
+AFRL Regional Network Overview

-WHAT IS THE AFRL REGIONAL RESEARCH HUB NETWORK?
+WHAT IS THE AFRL REGIONAL NETWORK?

-The AFRL Regional Research Hub network is a pilot initiative assembling a new science and technology ecosystem with universities, large and small businesses, other government agencies, and venture capitalists in which partners help the lab research high-risk case studies.
+The AFRL Regional Network is a pilot initiative assembling a new science and technology ecosystem with universities, large and small businesses, other government agencies, and venture capitalists in which partners help the lab research high-risk case studies.
 AFRL will bring scientists and engineers, allowing partners to connect with defense problem space areas, meaning that the intent is to enable AFRL S&Es to engage and collaborate with these regional ecosystems, working side-by-side with external S&Es.

 HOW WILL THIS NETWORK DRIVE SCIENCE AND TECHNOLOGY?